Inverted Investment Launches INFI Presale On INFI CDEX On 19Th December 2023

+(MENAFN- GlobeNewsWire - Nasdaq) Inverted Investment is an esteemed organization built on a foundation of INFI holders, driving forward 13 innovative projects, with the first one being INFI CDEX - a cutting-edge digital trading platform encompassing all 13 projects.

-(MENAFN- Zex PR Wire) Szombathely, Hungary, 20th December 2023, ZEX PR WIRE , Inverted Investment , an innovator in the Web3 space, has launched its INFI presale.
+Szombathely, Hungary, Dec.
+20, 2023 (GLOBE NEWSWIRE) -- Inverted Investment , an innovator in the Web3 space, has launched its INFI presale.
 Propelling the financial landscape into the future, the company integrates Web3 digital services with daily life.

 Enabling a stable, predictable investment opportunity, the ©SbSe Protocol is at the heart of their innovation.
 Led by a team of industry experts, Inverted Investment pioneers a new era of decentralized, secure, and transparent trading.